 GOs are issued in an internet based trading platform for which every producer and trader obtains an account at VREG, the "VREG-platform".
 A manual that describes how to get access to this platform is available here (only in Dutch).

 Trading GOs for electricity over the VREG-platform requires a retribution for the use of the platform.
 The retribution amounts per type of transaction are listed on this page (only in Dutch).
 The transaction types are cancellation for own consumption, bilateral sale, export, import and cancellation for own consumption + ex-domain cancellation.
 The retribution is expressed in euro cents per GO.
 Transactions for high-efficiency cogeneration GOs are free of charge.

 In order to prevent fraud, VREG passes on the information of account holders to the Belgian tax authority (BBI).

-GOs can be traded over 2 mechanisms:
+GOs can be traded through 2 mechanisms:

+GOs must be used within 12 months after the production period, in order to avoid expiry.
 (The only exception on the expiry date is when for a reason outside the control of the producer, the guarantees of origin are issued more than 6 months after the end of the production period.
 In that case they are valid for 6 months after the issuing date.)

 A GO thus always has a clearly defined end-of-life, either at cancellation, or at expiry.

 An unofficial translation of sections of the energy legislation in the Flemish Region with relevance to Guarantees of Origin can be found here.